Michigan Lottery Review

 Michigan Lottery’s Own Game

-MI Lottery offers their Michigan Classic Lotto 47 which replaced Winfall in 2005.
+MI Lottery offers its Michigan Classic Lotto 47 which replaced Winfall in 2005.
 It is played Wednesday and Saturday, with players choosing 6 numbers between 1 to 47.
 There is no bonus number or ball.
-Lotto 47 has a minimum guaranteed jackpot of one million dollars, which naturally turns it in a favorite option for Michigan players.
+Lotto 47 has a minimum guaranteed jackpot of one million dollars, which naturally turns it into a favorite option for Michigan players.

 More Games at Lottery MI

 Michigan Fantasy 5 is a lovely mid-range lottery played daily at 7:29 pm (EST).
 Players choose 5 numbers between 1 to 39.
 There are 4 tiers of prizes paying down to correctly picking 2 numbers.
 Jackpots start at 100,000 dollars, and they grow if there’s no winner for the respective drawing.
 The increment by which the daily jackpot grows is at least 5,000 dollars.

 Other than Fantasy 5 and Lotto 47, Michigan also has its own Keno version.
 Players have to choose 10 numbers from a pool of 80 in the game.
 Keno! has a daily drawing and the lucky winner who matches 10 numbers becomes 250,000 dollars richer.
 Other than the top prize, numerous additional tiers boost the popularity of Keno.

 Lotto MI’s Daily 3 and Daily 4